Flyglobespan: Domestic services

-In May 2005 the first domestic services were launched, with twice-daily flights from Glasgow and Edinburgh to London Stansted - routes that were already operated by the much larger low fares carrier easyJet, with much higher frequencies.
+In May 2005, the first domestic services were launched, with twice-daily flights from Glasgow and Edinburgh to London Stansted - routes that were already operated by the much larger low fares carrier easyJet, with much higher frequencies.
 However, these services were withdrawn in February 2006, together with plans to serve Bournemouth from Edinburgh.

 Fuel costs

 Despite high fuel costs and intense competition in the no-frills market, the airline continued to expand.
 Flights from London Stansted commenced in October 2005, though a new daily service between Glasgow and Amsterdam, replacing the twice-daily easyJet service between the two cities, was withdrawn in June 2006 due to low passenger numbers.

-On 1 November 2005 Flyglobespan announced its first long-haul service, from Glasgow to Orlando Sanford International Airport in Florida, US.
+On 1 November 2005, Flyglobespan announced its first long-haul service, from Glasgow to Orlando Sanford International Airport in Florida, US.
 The service commenced in June 2006 and was operated by a Boeing 767 aircraft in a three-class configuration.
 The three classes were Economy, Premium Economy and Business Class which included 50-inch sleeper seats, 'gourmet' food, and wines.
 Alicante and Málaga services were upgraded to twice-daily throughout the summer for 2006, and Murcia was served daily.
 Fuerteventura was added to the winter 2006 schedule.
 Weekly services linking Glasgow with Athens and Heraklion were launched in May 2006 for the summer season.
-In January 2006 Flyglobespan announced a 70 percent rise in pre-tax profits from the previous year.

-In June 2006 the airline announced plans to operate from Aberdeen Airport after 24-hour airport operation there had been confirmed.
+In June 2006, the airline announced plans to operate from Aberdeen Airport after 24-hour airport operation there had been confirmed.
 The first route to operate from Aberdeen was Tenerife, which commenced in winter 2006.
 It also announced routes to Alicante, Barcelona, Faro, Murcia, Palma and Paphos, which commenced in summer 2007.